qmlbook/qmlbook/en/ch15/index.rst

         return app.exec(); // execute event loop
     }

 Qt offers several UI technologies.
 For this example we use the Desktop Widgets user interface library using pure Qt C++.
-For this we create a main window which will host a push button to trigger the functionality and also the main window will host our core functionality which we know from the previous example.
+We create a main window which will host a push button to trigger the functionality and also the main window will host our core functionality which we know from the previous example.

 .. image:: images/storecontent.png

-The main window itself is a widget, which if it does not has a parent is a window.
-This resembles also how Qt sees a user interface as a tree of ui elements.
-In this case is the main window our root element nd the push button a child of the main window.
+The main window itself is a widget.
+It becomes a top level window as it does not have any parent.
+This comes from how Qt sees a user interface as a tree of ui elements.
+In this case the main window is the root element, thus becomes a window, while the push button a child of the main window and becomes a widget inside the window.

 .. literalinclude:: src/uiapp/mainwindow.h
     :language: cpp